In a standing wave, what is the relationship between the nodes and antinodes?

 Antinodes are points of minimum amplitude

-Solution: In a standing wave, nodes are points of zero amplitude, while antinodes are points of maximum amplitude.
+Correct Answer: Nodes are points of zero amplitude, and antinodes are points of maximum amplitude.

 Step 1: Understand what a standing wave is.
 A standing wave is a wave that appears to be stationary, created by the interference of two waves traveling in opposite directions.